The Absolute Best Documentaries on Netflix

 Netflix is the great equalizer.
-When you're sifting through zillions of movie options, the traditionally niche art of documentary can go toe to toe with Hollywood blockbusters.
-Whether fiction or nonfiction, anything that's moving/crazy/hilarious is worth streaming.
-Here is an array of documentaries that fit the bill.
+When you're sifting through zillions of movie options, the traditionally niche art of documentary can go toe to toe with Hollywood blockbusters, which means that previously unheard stories have a more equal opportunity to flourish.

 Amanda Knox (2016)

 Amanda Knox has been convicted and acquitted twice of murdering her roommate while studying abroad in Italy.
 Directors Rod Blackhurst (Here Alone) and Brian McGinn (Chef's Table) revisit the embattled media sensation's tangly story here with peerless access to key players and new archival footage.
 The doc explores both sides of Knox's case, asking viewers, "Do you suspect her?" or "Do you believe her?"
 Given Knox's participation, it's pretty clear whose side you're supposed to take, but whatever you think of her case, by placing you in Knox’s situation the film makes you feel like her story could very well happen to you, too.
 Dust off your Crazy Walls, guys.